Cenkyyy/bachelor-thesis/game_design.md

 - If the position is invalid, nothing happens and some feedback (for example a small sound or visual) indicates that placement is not allowed.

-Examples of invalid positions:

-- Another solid object (like an existing wall or chest) already occupies that space.
-- The position is out of bounds, too far away from the player, or on an unsuitable ground type if such constraints are defined.

 Removal and modification:

 - The system should allow placed structures (except possibly certain special ones) to be removed or mined later, returning either the item or some of the materials.
 The exact rules can be adjusted, but players generally expect to be able to fix mistakes when building.
-- For the thesis, even a simple “destroy and drop item” behavior is enough, as long as it is consistent.

-The building experience should be simple:

-- Players craft building items from resources.
-- They put them on the hotbar.
-- They right click to place them and shape a small base over time.

-No separate building mode is necessary; building is just another action performed via items.

 ---